 The Group and the Company are expected to apply the above mentioned pronouncements beginning from the respective dates the pronouncements become effective.
 The initial application of the above mentioned pronouncements are not expected to have any material impacts to the financial statements of the Group and of the Company.

 37. REVISED PRONOUNCEMENTS NOT APPLICABLE TO THE GROUP AND THE COMPANY

-The MASB has issued pronouncements which are not relevant to the Group and the Company and hence, no further disclosure is warranted.
+The MASB did not issue any new pronouncement which is not relevant to the Group and the Company during the year.